 1. Assess conditions that prevent health maintenance.

-Physical impairments (Parkinson’s disease, stroke, paralysis) and cognitive impairments (dementia, mental retardation) may prevent the patient from making appropriate decisions or completing tasks without the help of others.
+Physical impairments (Parkinson’s disease, stroke, paralysis) and cognitive impairments (dementia, mental illness or developmental delays) may prevent the patient from making appropriate decisions or completing tasks without the help of others.

 2. Assess for religious and cultural beliefs.

-Patients who have strong religious or cultural beliefs (not receiving blood products, distrust in Western medicine) may present as barriers to appropriate health maintenance.
+Patients who have strong religious or cultural beliefs (not receiving blood products, distrust in Western medicine) may have barriers to appropriate health maintenance.

 3. Assess for family support.

-A lack of family or social support systems can be detrimental to all patients, regardless of physical or mental capabilities.
-Family and friends can also influence poor decisions.
+A lack of family or social support systems can be detrimental and can reduce a person’s ability to engage in effective health maintenance, regardless of physical or mental capabilities.
+However, family and friends can also influence poor decisions.